shivarajmishra/yodabot/README.md

 ```
 $ (venv) python chat.py
 ```
 Now for deployment follow my tutorial to implement `app.py` and `app.js`.

-## Note
-In the video the first approach using jinja2 templates within our Flask app is used.
-Only slight modifications are needed to run the frontend separately.
-The final frontend code for a standalone frontend application is provided in the [standalone-frontend](/standalone-frontend) folder.

 ## Credits:
 This repo was used for the frontend code: